TropNNC: Structured Neural Network Compression Using Tropical Geometry: Experiments

+We evaluate the effectiveness of the non-uniform variant of TropNNC.
+We compress various models, such as VGG on CIFAR-10, and ResNet18 on ImageNet.
+The results are summarized in Tables \ref{table:cup1} and \ref{table:cup3}.
+We should emphasize that we did not apply any form of fine-tuning or re-training.
+Table~\ref{table:cup_ablation} provides an ablation of the iterative variant of TropNNC.

 Our findings indicate that our method demonstrates a clear advantage.
-Notably, our approach shows a significant performance improvement for the VGG model, while the benefits are comparatively modest for ResNet models.
-The substantial advantage observed with VGG remains somewhat unexplained, and we have yet to determine why this effect is less pronounced for ResNet architectures.
+Our approach shows a significant performance improvement for the VGG model, while the benefits are comparatively modest for ResNet18.
+The substantial advantage observed with VGG remains somewhat unexplained, and we have yet to determine why this effect is less pronounced for the ResNet architecture.
 Further investigation may be required to fully understand these discrepancies and to optimize our approach across different model types.

 We also found that the first variant of non-uniform TropNNC excelled at reducing the overall network size but was less effective at minimizing inference operations.
 In contrast, the second variant performed well in both tasks, outperforming CUP.
 Upon further analysis, we concluded that the first variant tends to focus more aggressively on the final layers, where parameter count is high due to the increased number of channels, but the number of operations is lower because of smaller image sizes.
 Meanwhile, the second variant, like CUP, also targets the initial layers, where fewer parameters are present, but a greater number of operations is required.